-What if you have an unexpected loss of income?
-You’ll have to adjust.
-And if you’ve done all of the prep work and put your budget in writing, it will be easier to make the necessary adjustments.
+Flexibility is vital to success and will keep you on track if things go south.
+If you’ve done all of the prep work and put your budget in writing, it will be easier to make the necessary adjustments.

-We’ve helped millions become more financially literate and reduce their debt over the past 40-plus years.
+At credit.org, we’ve provided professional debt help for consumers to become more financially literate and reduce their debt over the past 40-plus years.
 We know it’s possible to get out of debt no matter how tough it might look.